unicef/django-celery-boost/docs/src/index.md

 - Revoke tasks with to running workers
 - Retrieve task position in the queue
 - Admin integration to inspect task status (running/result/error)

+!!! note

+    django-celery-boost is part of the UNICEF HOPE project, read more [here](https://unicef.github.io/hope-documentation/).